jahnf/Projecteur/README.md

   is the case for Ubuntu, where you need to install the packages `qml-module-qtgraphicaleffrects`, `qml-module-qtquick-window2` and `qml-modules-qtquick2` to satisfy the application's runtime dependencies.

+#### Device Support

+Besides the Logitech Spotlight, similar devices can be used and are supported.
+Additional devices can be added to `devices.conf`.
+At CMake configuration time the project will be configured to support these devices and also create entries for them in the generated udev-rule file.

 ### Application Menu